shamykyzer/game-of-life/README.md

 This project implements the Game of Life using C++ and **raylib** for graphical rendering, providing an interactive and visually appealing experience.
 The latest update introduces age-based coloring of cells, enhancing the visual representation of the simulation.

 _This project was inspired by my second-year module on Artificial Intelligence at the University of Leeds._

+## How the Game of Life Works

+The Game of Life is a zero-player game that simulates the life and death of cells on a grid based on initial conditions and simple rules.
+It's a classic example of how complex patterns and behaviors can emerge from simple underlying rules.

+### The Rules

+The simulation occurs on a two-dimensional grid of square cells.
+Each cell has two possible states:

+- **Alive** (populated)
+- **Dead** (unpopulated)

+The state of the grid evolves in discrete steps called generations.
+The state of each cell in the next generation is determined by the current state of the cell and the number of alive neighbors it has.
+The neighbors of a cell are the 8 cells adjacent to it horizontally, vertically, and diagonally.

+The rules governing the evolution are as follows:

+1. **Underpopulation**: Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
+2. **Survival**: Any live cell with two or three live neighbors lives on to the next generation.
+3. **Overpopulation**: Any live cell with more than three live neighbors dies, as if by overpopulation.
+4. **Reproduction**: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+These simple rules can lead to a variety of behaviors, including:

+- **Still Lifes**: Patterns that do not change from one generation to the next.
+- **Oscillators**: Patterns that cycle through a set of states periodically.
+- **Spaceships**: Patterns that translate themselves across the grid over successive generations.

+The Game of Life is Turing complete and can simulate a universal constructor or any other Turing machine.

 ## Features